pmem/pmdk/README.md

 ### Memory Management Tools

-The PMDK libraries support standard Valgrind DRD, Helgrind and Memcheck, as well as a PM-aware version of [Valgrind](https://github.com/pmem/valgrind) (not yet available for FreeBSD).
+The PMDK libraries support standard Valgrind DRD, Helgrind and Memcheck, as well as a PM-aware version of [Valgrind](https://github.com/pmem/valgrind).
 By default, support for all tools is enabled.
 If you wish to disable it, supply the compiler with **VG_\<TOOL\>_ENABLED** flag set to 0, for example:
 ```
 	$ make EXTRA_CFLAGS=-DVG_MEMCHECK_ENABLED=0
 ```